kennymanman/Grocery-app-landing-page/README.md

 ## Appendix

-This project is geared towards the technological advancement in the agricultural sector
+This project is geared towards the technological advancement of the agricultural sector